How do I activate reverse DNS functionality for Route 53 with a PTR record?

 - If you have an on-premises SMTP server and you use non-AWS resources, your IP addresses might be owned by a third party.
 The third party might be another cloud computing platform or your internet service provider (ISP).
 In this case, you must use the method provided by the IP address owner to configure reverse DNS.
 The IP address owner might require you to create a reverse DNS record and provide only the name servers to them for delegation.
 In this case, complete the Resolution steps in the "Using on-premises SMTP servers" section.
 You must configure Route 53 to respond to reverse DNS lookup queries for your server by creating a public hosted zone.
 Then, you must add a pointer (PTR) record in it.

-- If you have an SMTP server hosted in Amazon Virtual Private Cloud (Amazon VPC) and you use AWS-provided Elastic IP addresses for your servers, complete the Resolution steps in the "Using SMTP servers hosted in Amazon VPC" section to configure reverse DNS.
+- If you have an SMTP server hosted in Amazon Virtual Private Cloud (Amazon VPC) and you use AWS-provided Elastic IP addresses for your servers, then complete the Resolution steps in the "Using SMTP servers hosted in Amazon VPC" section to configure reverse DNS.

 Using on-premises SMTP servers